 Sitting in an office chair all day is hard on your back.
 This prolonged posture can cause or worsen pain, putting pressure on your muscles, ligaments, and spinal discs.

-If you’re looking for an office chair to help your back, here are 5 alternatives to consider:
+If you’re looking for an office chair alternative, here are 5 options to consider:

 1. Standing desk

 A raised desk allows you to work while standing.
 Standing engages your core muscles more than sitting, and it can lead to better posture and spinal alignment.

 Make sure your standing desk is raised to a height from which you can work comfortably.
 Your arms should be able to bend at a 90-degree angle while you use your computer, and you should be able to look straight ahead at your monitor without tilting your neck down.

 Place a thick mat underneath you to keep things gentle for your feet and knees.
 Consider using a pedestal or footstool, too, so you can occasionally shift your weight.

 Standing all day may sound like a big commitment.
 For a less drastic change, you may prefer a standing desk converter.
 It sits on top of your current desk and can be raised to the height of a standing desk.
 That way you can switch between sitting and standing throughout the day.

 You may feel most comfortable working in a reclining position rather than sitting upright.
 If this is the case, try a reclining office chair.
 It may keep you from slumping forward and putting pressure on your lower back.
 And by using the headrest, footrest, and an ergonomically positioned laptop stand, you don’t have to slope your neck downward or strain your arms to work on the computer.